jim245/cs386team1/Deliverables/Report 1.md

 Project repo: https://github.com/jim245/cs386team1/tree/main <br>

 ## 1. Summary of activities
-Developed the idea for the project, starting looking around for resources to use. <br>
+We all developed and solidified the idea for the project, starting looking around for resources to use. <br>

 ## 2. Project Retrospective
 The only issue we had was some initial communication via Discord and Canvas mail.
-Nothing else to report. <br>
+Since it is the first week, there is nothing else to report. <br>

 ## 3. Next steps
 We need to look for resources that could potentially help us develop this game, and start to learn the tools we are going to use, namely Unity.
-This applies to everyone for now. <br>
+This applies to everyone for now.
+Colin found a youtube playlist that helps go over how to make a similar program with unity.<br>

 # The First Meeting
 ## 1. Introductions